CNP-CIIMAR/FAALPred/utilities/README.md

 ---

+# Script 6: Mean FAAL Counts: scatterplot_counts_faal.py

+## Description:
-# Script 6 is a comprehensive tool for:
+`scatterplot_counts_faal.py` is a comprehensive tool for:

 - Extracting specific taxonomic groups from a lineage string.
 - Filtering taxonomic data based on custom criteria (e.g., ending patterns such as `ales` for orders, `eae` for families).
-- Optionally correcting taxonomic lineages using the `ete3` package when analyzing Eukaryota.
+- Optionally correcting taxonomic lineages using the `ete3` package when analyzing *Eukaryota*.
 - Calculating average FAAL counts per genome and average genome sizes.
 - Visualizing the results in a scatterplot with customizable aesthetics.